Teddies1/SC1015-Data-Science-Project/README.md

 Mini project for SC1015 Intro to Data Science and Artificial Intelligence.
 Done by Aryan, Hon Joo and Adrian.

 Hello!
-We are Team 10, and our project aimed at identifying the causes of flight delays, and whether we could prevent them or noy.
-Through our project, we also hoep to privde recommendations to passengers and airports as to how they can reduce delays.
+We are Team 10, and our project aimed at identifying the causes of flight delays, and whether we could prevent them or not.
+Through our project, we also hope to provide recommendations to passengers and airports as to how they can reduce delays.

 Our Dataset: We have used the 2018 US Flights dataset, which is a comprehensive dataset containing more than 6 million rows and 13 columns representing different features.